-Personal Museum Kids is an experience designed to allow a more playful yet attentive, more engaged and personally meaningful interaction with artworks in museums.
-It aims to create space for meaningful experiences, reflection, and exchange with other participants.
-It is designed to let children spend time in a museum with a higher level of attention and engage with works of art through direct association with their life experiences.
+Personal Museum Kids is an experience designed for children to have a more playful yet attentive, more engaged and personally meaningful interaction with artworks in museums.
+It is designed to let children spend time in a museum with a higher level of attention and engage with works of art through direct association with their own life experiences.
 The programme has three modules — three possible focus areas: “My Museum Book”, “Storytelling journey” and “Exploring the senses”.
 If you are interested in a background story of this project, please have a look at Personal Museum info page here.

 Museum through a book